Priyanka-Burra/AnaVerse-2.0-Anomaly-Detection/README.md

 # AnaVerse-2.0-Anomaly-Detection

-Anomaly detection project developed for the **AnaVerse 2.0 Kaggle Competition**, focusing on identifying abnormal sensor readings using machine learning techniques.
+An anomaly detection project developed for the **AnaVerse 2.0 Kaggle Competition**, focusing on identifying abnormal sensor readings using machine learning techniques.

 ---

 ## 📌 Project Overview
 This project aims to detect anomalies in sensor-based data by building an end-to-end machine learning pipeline.
-The work demonstrates practical skills in data preprocessing, model building, and evaluation using Python.
+It demonstrates practical skills in data preprocessing, model building, and evaluation using Python.

 ---